httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

-Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences of the `Client-Cert` header field prior to dispatching the request to the backend server.
+Requests made over a TLS connection where the use of client certificate authentication was not negotiated MUST be sanitized by removing any and all occurrences of the `Client-Cert` and `Client-Cert-Chain` header fields prior to dispatching the request to the backend server.

 Backend origin servers may then use the `Client-Cert` header field of the request to determine if the connection from the client to the TTRP was